marxin/texi2rst-generated/sphinx/gcc/options-controlling-c-dialect.rst

   the negative form of :option:`-funsigned-char`.
 Likewise, the option :option:`-fno-signed-char` is equivalent to :option:`-funsigned-char`.

-.. option:: -fsigned-bitfields, -funsigned-bitfields, -fno-signed-bitfields, -fno-unsigned-bitfields
+.. option:: -fsigned-bitfields, -funsigned-bitfields, -fno-signed-bitfields
+.. option:: -fno-unsigned-bitfields

   These options control whether a bit-field is signed or unsigned, when the declaration does not use either ``signed`` or ``unsigned``.
 By